Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Conference, for the first time, UNDP and the Ministry of Agriculture and Rural Development introduced a model of an electronic traceability system to track the origin and "carbon footprint" of each dragon fruit produced in Binh Thuan.

-With this system, domestic and international consumers when purchasing or importing dragon fruit from the key production area of Binh Thuan, Vietnam, can now scan the QR code to trace the origin of the fruit and the level of “green” or environmentally friendly practices applied to produce this fruit in the most transparent way.
+With this system, domestic and international consumers when purchasing or importing dragon fruit from the key production area of Binh Thuan, Vietnam, can now scan QR codes to trace the origin of the fruit and the level of “green” or environmentally friendly practices applied to produce this fruit in the most transparent way.

 In the context of the green transition in agriculture, this is an important tool for local producers and businesses in Vietnam to monitor and manage their supply chain greenhouse gas emissions and avoid unnecessary barriers when exporting to high-value markets, which are often moving towards cross-border carbon adjustment mechanisms.